jimshowalter/architecture-enforcer/README.md

 Run this tool with at least the first three args specified.

 The first two args specify input files.
-The third arg specifies the directory where output files go.
+The third arg specifies the directory where all output files go.

-The remaining nine args are optional, and can appear in any order (or not at all).
+The remaining six args are optional, and can appear in any order (or not at all).

-Unresolved types and illegal references are written to the output directory (if strict is not specified).
+Unresolved types are output to "unresolved\_types.txt", one per line.
+Each line contains just the fully-qualified name of the unresolved type.

-Unresolved types are written as the fully-qualified type name, one type per line.
+Illegal class-to-class references are output to "illegal\_references.txt", one per line.

-By default, the unresolved-types output file name is "unresolved\_types.txt", and the illegal-references output file name is "illegal\_references.txt".
-These can be overridden with the -U and -I options, respectively.
+Illegal component-to-component references are output to "illegal\_component\_references.txt", one per line.

-If -A is specified, all references (not just illegal references, and including intra-component references) are output to additional files.
+All class-to-class references (legal and illegal) are output to "all\_references.txt", one per line.

-The basic files are all\_references.txt, which contains all class-to-class references, and all\_component\_references.txt, which contains all component-to-component references.
+All component-to-component references (legal and illegal) are output to "all\_component\_references.txt", one per line.

-Other files are generated for https://gephi.org (all\_references\_GephiNodes.csv, all\_references\_GephiEdges.csv, all\_component\_references\_GephiNodes.csv, all\_component\_references\_GephiEdges.csv) and https://www.yworks.com/products/yed (all\_references\_yed.tgf and all\_component\_references\_yed.tgf).
+Details on the formats for class-to-class and component-to-component references are in the section on reference formats.

-Because there are numerous files and specific suffixes are required, the names of -A files cannot be specified from the command line.
+Other files are output for https://gephi.org ("all\_references\_GephiNodes.csv", "all\_references\_GephiEdges.csv", "all\_component\_references\_GephiNodes.csv", "all\_component\_references\_GephiEdges.csv") and https://www.yworks.com/products/yed ("all\_references\_yed.tgf" and "all\_component\_references\_yed.tgf").

 Notes: